 The quickest test is to compare the results from Facebook, Twitter, LinkedIn, and EveryoneSocial.
-Since we all use the same industry-standard technology to scrape metadata from links, testing other social media sites can help determine where the problem lies.
+Testing other social media sites can help determine where the problem lies because we all use the same industry-standard technology to scrape metadata from links.

-1️⃣ Paste the known-good link into the Meta Sharing Debugger and select Fetch New Information if prompted.
+1️⃣ Paste the working link into the Meta Sharing Debugger and select Fetch New Information if prompted.
 Note the results.
 Then, repeat this step with the link in question.

 Understanding the results

 If any of those social media platforms fail to create a content card—entirely or partially—the odds are overwhelmingly high that EveryoneSocial shared a similar result since all four platforms share the same technology to create content cards.